computationalmystic/project4-group6/overview.md

--establish boolean value for if assignment is submitted/not submitted -establish permissions to make sure students only submit to proper assignments
+- establish boolean value for if assignment is submitted/not submitted
+- establish permissions to make sure students only submit to proper assignments
 - Methods for resubmission/updating the database with new submission(Same logic and criteria as first file submission)

 - UI elements that display resubmission as an option